rohsins/ListOfProjects/README.md

 * Integrated authentication mechanisms and enforced per client rate limiting, IP whitelisting, and request validation.

 ### Identity and Access Management (IAM) (2021)
-* Built and mainained a centralized IAM system for managing users, roles, and access rights across internal and external applications.
+* Built and maintained a centralized IAM system for managing users, roles, and access rights across internal and external applications.
 * Implemented authentication protocols.
 * Defined an enforced RBAC authoriztion rules for services and APIs to ensure least-privilege access.
 * Developed a custom policy engine to evaluate access decisions based on user identity, resource type, request time, and origin.